Encryption of Workstations at ISIMA and LIMOS✯

 -

-Your data is stored in a location "recommended" by UCA:
+Your data is stored in locations "recommended" by UCA:

 - https://mail.uca.fr for emails